ifoxfoot/fqacalc/README.md

 ```

 Now, when we use `accepted_entries()` to see which species were matched
-to the regional dataset, we can see that we got a message about the
+to the regional dataset, we can see that we recieved a message about the
 species ‘ABIES BLAHBLAH’ being discarded and we can also see that the
 accepted entries dataset we created only has 34 entries instead of the
 expected 35 entries.